 About the National Data

-Baseline: 89.0 percent of adults aged 18 years and over with diagnosed diabetes using insulin performed self-monitoring of blood glucose at least once daily in 2017
+Baseline: 18.7 percent of adults aged 18 years and over with diagnosed diabetes had an A1c value greater than 9.0 percent in 2013-16

 Percentage point improvement

-Persons are considered to have diabetes if they have ever been told by a doctor or health professional that they have diabetes or sugar diabetes.
+Persons are considered to have diagnosed diabetes if they respond 'yes' to ever being told by a doctor or health professional that they have diabetes or sugar diabetes.
+Those who respond borderline are counted as 'no'.
 Women who report that the only time they have been diagnosed with diabetes was during pregnancy (gestational diabetes) are excluded.
-Persons who reported borderline or prediabetes are also excluded.
-The BRFSS is conducted independently by each state and therefore methodologies may vary.
-Pooled national estimates may not take into account these differences and so may differ from estimates obtained using data sources that use methodologies designed to produce national estimates.
+Women who are pregnant at the time of the exam are also excluded.
+Age adjustment groups: Total: 18-49, 50-59, 60-69, 70-79, 80+.

 1. Effect size h=0.2 was chosen to correspond with 20% improvement from a baseline of 50%.